xcuadrado/api/README.md

 EASYMARKETING can recursively fetch your category tree.
 The extraction starts with the root category id provided along with the API endpoints in the EASYMARKETING dashboard.

 The `children` array must contain the ids of the category's children.
 The type of these ids can be `Integer` or `String`.
 These ids will be used to recursively fetch all categories.

-**[only required with Google Shopping option]**
-The `google_product_category` is an optional attribute.
-For items that fall into the categories listed below, the value you submit for ‘google product category’ must use the categories as they appear below or the more specific categories provided in [the full Google product taxonomy](https://support.google.com/merchants/answer/1705911).
-It is not sufficient to provide the highest-level categories, such as 'Apparel & Accessories' or ‘Media’, for these items.

-* 'Apparel & Accessories > Clothing'
-* 'Apparel & Accessories > Shoes'
-* 'Apparel & Accessories > Clothing Accessories > Sunglasses'
-* 'Apparel & Accessories > Handbags, Wallets & Cases > Handbags'
-* 'Apparel & Accessories > Jewelry > Watches'
-* 'Media > Books'
-* 'Media > DVDs & Movies'
-* 'Media > Music'
-* 'Software > Video Game Software' (Note: this category includes all computer games)

 ### API Endpoint for Products.